Audism

 Audism as described by deaf activists is a form of discrimination directed against deaf people, which may include those diagnosed as deaf from birth, or otherwise.
-Tom L. Humphries coined the term in his doctoral dissertation in 1975, but it did not start to catch on until Harlan Lane used it in his writing.
+Tom L. Humphries coined the term in an unpublished manuscript in 1975, which he later reiterated in his doctoral project in 1977, but it did not start to catch on until Harlan Lane used it in his writing.
 Humphries originally applied audism to individual attitudes and practices; whereas Lane broadened the term to include oppression of deaf people.

 Types of audism

 Linguistic audism can occur by banning use of sign languages, such as the 1880 Milan conference when signed language was banned in schools.
 Many schools throughout the world engaged in such prohibition and some continue to do so.
 Audism may also be found in deaf education and in other corporate institutions and groups that deal with deafness.
-In these cases the educators, administrators, and professionals within these organizations behave in a way that is meant to dominate or marginalize the Deaf community.
+In these cases the educators, administrators, and professionals within these organizations behave in a way that is meant to dominate or marginalize the deaf community.

 Dysconscious audism favors what is normal for hearing people.
-This limits Deaf culture and pride, by creating an environment in which deaf people must conform to the ways of hearing people.
-It greatly impacts Deaf education in terms of shunning sign languages in favor of communication that is based on spoken languages, and more acceptable to hearing people.
+This limits deaf culture and pride, by creating an environment in which deaf people must conform to the ways of hearing people.
+It greatly impacts deaf education in terms of shunning sign languages in favor of communication that is based on spoken languages, and more acceptable to hearing people.